Welcome to Room 4! I am looking forward to a great year! Here is some information that you will need.

 Students are allowed to have water bottles which contain PLAIN WATER as long as they are not a distraction.

-Students are allowed to have a healthy snack in the afternoon.
+Students are allowed to have a healthy snack.
 Snacks must be able to be eaten with fingers and eaten while working.
 Some ideas are grapes, carrots, cereal, pretzels, etc. Things that are NOT ALLOWED include, but are not limited to, candy, chips, cookies, anything that needs a fork or spoon to eat, etc.

 If you need to talk to me, the best time is before or after school.
 Otherwise you may leave a message, and I will return your call ASAP.